AdamJeddy/For-Future-Me/_posts/Give-and-Take-review/2022-02-25-Give-and-Take.md

 ---
 ## About the book
-## What I Liked About It and What I didn't
+## What I Liked About It
-- What I liked
 - Gives solid advice about work environment
 - Clear idea set at the beginning of the book, he keeps it consistent
 - Structured well

 ## How I Discovered It
 -  Recommended by Ankur Warikoo in one of his videos[^1].